department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/research/implementation/research questions.md

 ### What we need to know
 - How do Veterans who are less digitally connected set up and use MFA?
 - Do Veterans and VA staff know who supports Veterans in-person with Login.gov account set up and use?
+- Which VA staff will help Veterans in-person with Login.gov account set up and use?
-- Are VA staff prepared to help Veterans in-person with account set up and use?
+- Are VA staff prepared to help Veterans in-person with Login.gov account set up and use?

 ### How we might learn this
 |Research questions|Methods|